AnshikaSolanki3005/Cricket_Nostradamus-Logistically_Unraveling_IPLVictories-/README.md

-Programming Language: Python
+Programming Language Used: Python

-Libraries and Frameworks: NumPy,pandas, Matplotlib,Seaborn,scikit-learn
+Libraries and Frameworks Used: NumPy,pandas, Matplotlib,Seaborn,scikit-learn

-Development Environment:Jupyter Notebooks
+Development Environment Used:Jupyter Notebooks